 One of the things to keep in mind about Betterment is that it’s definitely for lower-net-worth investors.
 (Not that there’s anything wrong with that.)
 As such, there are a few caps on spending, depositing and investing that you need to keep in mind.

 For one thing, the maximum amount you can deposit at one time ins $100,000.
-Granted, that’s usually more than enough for the average Joe, but if you’re looking to move around a lot more money than that, there are better options out there.
+Granted, that’s usually more than enough for the average Joe, but some users highlighted the fact that if you are a frequent trader then the platform might not be the most suitable.

 The company’s fee structure is fairly low for an investment platform of this size.
 Obviously, there are no fees for a zero balance (of which Betterment is basically the only service that even allows it), but you must pay a .35% annual fee for any balance up to $1,000.
 This requires you to deposit $100 into your Betterment account a month; otherwise, you get charged $3/month.

 Once your account gets in the $10,000 range, fees go down to .25% annually, with no required recurring deposit.
 If you manage to get $100,000 in there, those go down to .15%.
-Obviously, those price ranges are a good incentive to pour money in, but are still reasonable if you don’t.
+Worth nothing that, it is agreed in the investment community that emotional trading will not support you in your investment journey.

 What Kind of Trader is Betterment Best For?